Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Which areas are truly high-end in Panay Island right now?

-The truly high-end areas in Panay Island right now are Mandurriao's Iloilo Business Park and Atria Park District in Iloilo City, plus Yapak and Boracay Newcoast on Boracay Island, which together represent the island's most exclusive residential addresses.
+The truly high-end areas in Panay Island in 2026 are Mandurriao's Iloilo Business Park and Atria Park District orbit in Iloilo City, plus the Yapak and Boracay Newcoast zone in Aklan, which together account for the vast majority of the island's premium residential inventory.

 How much does it really cost to buy, beyond the price, in Panay Island in 2026?